-There are two different types of adrenal insufficiency and they depend on whether pituitary gland or adrenal dysfunction underlies hormone deficiencies.
+There are two different types of adrenal insufficiency and they depend on whether pituitary gland or adrenal dysfunction underlies hormone deficiencies:

-In the U.S., about 70% of primary adrenal insufficiency in adults is due to an autoimmune process.
-About 30% of the time, the adrenal damage is due to other causes, such as: tuberculosis, a common cause in areas of the world where tuberculosis is more prevalent; bacterial, viral, HIV, and fungal infections; adrenal hemorrhage; and the spread of cancer into the adrenal glands.
+In the U.S., the most common cause (about 75%) of primary adrenal insufficiency in adults is an autoimmune process.
+It may occur with other autoimmune conditions that affect other glands, such as the thyroid.
+The rest of the time, Addison disease is due to other causes, such as tuberculosis, a common cause in areas of the world where tuberculosis is more prevalent, other chronic infections, especially fungal infections, bleeding into the adrenal glands (hemorrhage) and the spread of cancer into the adrenal glands.
 Rarely, it may be due to a genetic abnormality of the adrenal glands.

 In children, about 70% of cases are caused by a congenital disease termed congenital adrenal hyperplasia (CAH), while 30% of the time adrenal damage is due to autoimmune disease, the inherited disease adrenoleukodystrophy, or less common causes.